Synergyst/Si5351_VFO_Generator_box/README.md

 - This project swaps control of the OLED and adds a WaveShare RP2040 Zero for USB‑C, keeping the rest of the radio/VFO hardware intact and allowing the modification to be fully reversible (only if you follow the recommended instructions).
 - Rationale: the Nano’s limited SRAM (~2 KB) makes the planned UI/feature set tight; moving the UI/I2C control to RP2040 Zero avoids RAM constraints and adds ability to add further modifications otherwise not possible due to SRAM-constraints.

+Important cautions
+- Remove 3.7V Li-Po cell from Nano PCB BEFORE modifications!
+I personally flipped the cell so it is adhered to the bottom of the Nano PCB so I can slide the PCB in/out easier in the future ever.
+- Logic levels: the RP2040 Zero and Nano is 3.3V only!
+Do not feed 5V signals into RP2040 Zero or Nano pins!
+- ESD and shorts: heatshrink any "hanging" or clipped conductors and double‑check clearances before powering on.
+Modifications will be tight and adjacent to dangerous voltage differentials for each board.
+Please thoroughly check the voltages and pins and insulate the WaveShare RP2040 Zero thoroughly before you try to plug the 3.7V Li-Po cell back into the Nano-PCB, or plug in any USB-C cable!

+Compatibility note
+- If your unit has a SSD1306 OLED and a Si5351 clock generator, it is almost certainly the same platform regardless of listing source or branding, and these instructions should apply with minor mechanical variations.

 What you'll do
 - Make a small case mod to mount the WaveShare RP2040 Zero and expose its USB‑C port (I cut a slot near the ICSP header of the Nano MCU board after soldering the required 6-pins.
 This will keep the RP2040 Zero sitting behind the rotary encoder and buttons.
 I soldered the pins so I needed to keep the BOOT and RESET buttons facing down to the bottom of the enclosure, this was a mistake since the RP2040 Zero has a programmable WS2812 RGB LED that would've been nice for diagnosing errors/states in the future).
 - Isolate the OLED's I2C (SDA/SCL) from the stock front‑panel/Nano and rewire those lines to the RP2040 Zero (this will require unlatching the SDA and SCL wires from the cable going to the front-panel!
 Please heatshrink the hanging SDA and SCL wires that are from the Nano-side so they do not short!).